I could've missed it. I almost missed it.

 Mothers are often the ones who model and teach their children life-giving practices like kindness and good manners.

-Raising children is a noble profession.
-In many ways, our future depends upon it.
-Somewhere along the way, our culture has lost sight of just how important motherhood and fatherhood really are.
+But somewhere along the way, we lost sight of how important both motherhood and fatherhood really are.

 Charles Spurgeon said it well:

 You are as much serving God in looking after your own children,

 and minding the house,